Almquist shell: Embedded Linux

 Ash (mainly the Dash fork) is also fairly popular in embedded Linux systems.
-Dash version 0.3.8-5 was incorporated into BusyBox, the catch-all executable often employed in this area, and is used in distributions like DSLinux, Alpine Linux, Tiny Core Linux and Linux-based router firmware such as OpenWrt, Tomato and DD-WRT.
+Dash version 0.3.8-5 was incorporated into BusyBox, the catch-all executable often employed in this area.
+Modern BusyBox versions support additional Bash features which are enabled in modern distributions like Alpine Linux, Tiny Core Linux and Linux-based router firmware such as OpenWrt, Tomato and DD-WRT.